-NOTE: Your service provider sets the priority of the message.

-- Push Message - High animation and the icon (blinking) are displayed with the New WAP Message tone and the browser opens. - Medium animation and the icon are displayed with the New WAP Message tone. - Low icon is displayed with the New WAP Message tone. - Delete available only if you are in WAP Box, the text WAP Message deleted remotely is displayed, otherwise there is no indication.

-NOTE: Animation is not displayed if you are in a call, or in Emergency Mode, or in Call Out, or in message editor, or PIN lock state, or switching to DMO.
+- Your service provider sets the priority of the message. - This feature is not supported from MR19.9 onwards for sales model number H62PCF6TZ8AN and H62UCF6TZ8AN. - Push Message - High animation and the icon (blinking) are displayed with the New WAP Message tone and the browser opens. - Medium animation and the icon are displayed with the New WAP Message tone. - Low icon is displayed with the New WAP Message tone. - Delete available only if you are in WAP Box, the text WAP Message deleted remotely is displayed, otherwise there is no indication. - NOTE: Animation is not displayed if you are in a call, or in Emergency Mode, or in Call Out, or in message editor, or PIN lock state, or switching to DMO. - Load Push Message - High browser opens to the user with the New WAP Message tone.

-- · Load Push Message - High browser opens to the user with the New WAP Message tone. - Low the icon is displayed with the New WAP Message tone.
+o Low - the icon is displayed with the New WAP Message tone.